 Marietta College has been such an integral part of my professional development.
 My favorite memory is transporting the anatomy cadaver back to Wright State University at the end of my senior year.
 The trip was full of funny moments such as trying to get the cadaver in the Bartlett Hall elevator.
 It would not fit horizontally.

-A native of Doylestown, Ohio, I graduated from Marietta College in 2007, with a Bachelor of Science in Athletic Training.
-I furthered my education receiving a Master of Science in Education of Health Promotion with an Emphasis in Athletic Training from Virginia Polytechnic Institute and State University in Blacksburg, VA.
+A native of Doylestown, Ohio, I graduated from Marietta College in 2007 with a Bachelor of Science in Athletic Training.
+I furthered my educationby receiving a Master of Science in Education of Health Promotion with an Emphasis in Athletic Training from Virginia Polytechnic Institute and State University in Blacksburg, Virginia.
 I had the opportunity at Virginia Tech to be a Graduate Assistant Athletic Trainer working with the Women’s Tennis, Women’s Soccer, Softball, and Football teams.
-After graduating from Virginia Tech in 2009, I worked for the University of Findlay, in Findlay, OH working as an Assistant Athletic Trainer for Men’s Soccer, Men’s and Women’s Cross Country, and Men’s and Women’s Indoor and Outdoor Track and Field teams.
-While working at Findlay I was an adjunct instructor in the entry-level Master of Athletic Training Program.
+After graduating from Virginia Tech in 2009, I worked for the University of Findlay, in Findlay, Ohio, working as an Assistant Athletic Trainer for Men’s Soccer, Men’s and Women’s Cross Country, and Men’s and Women’s Indoor and Outdoor Track and Field teams.
+While working at Findlay, I was an adjunct instructor in the entry-level Master of Athletic Training Program.
 In 2011, I moved to Virginia and accepted a position as the Clinical Coordinator and Assistant Athletic Trainer at Roanoke College in Salem, VA.
-Since 2011, I have mentored many students into multiple different graduate assistantships in athletic training, as well as, students entering various graduate programs including physical therapy, occupational therapy, nursing, and medical school.
-I have worked with the Women’s Field Hockey team, Men’s Basketball team, and the Men’s Lacrosse team since starting at Roanoke.
-I have had the privilege to work numerous NCAA national championships and conference championships at different levels and various sports hosted by the city of Salem, and the Old Dominion Athletic Conference.
-I reside in Salem, VA with my wife Jenny ’08, and three daughters; Lyla, Lacy, and Lexi.
+Since 2011, I have mentored many students into multiple different graduate assistantships in athletic training, as well as students entering various graduate programs including physical therapy, occupational therapy, nursing, and medical school.
+I have worked with the women’s field hockey team, men’s basketball team, and the men’s lacrosse team since starting at Roanoke.
+I have had the privilege to work in numerous NCAA national championships and conference championships at different levels and various sports hosted by the city of Salem, Virginia, and the Old Dominion Athletic Conference.
+I reside in Salem with my wife Jenny ’08, and three daughters; Lyla, Lacy, and Lexi.